Labyrinth (1986 soundtrack): Release

 The soundtrack album was released in July 1986 to coincide with the film's US premiere.
 "Underground" was released in various territories as a single in June 1986, and in certain markets was also released in an instrumental version and an extended dance mix.
 In January 1987 "Magic Dance" was released as a 12" single in limited markets, including the US.
 "As the World Falls Down" was initially slated for release as a follow-up single to "Underground" at Christmas in 1986, but this plan did not materialize.

 In 2017, the album was remastered and reissued on vinyl by Capitol Records, with a replication of the original jacket and artwork, including the original release's EMI America logo and inner sleeve featuring photos of Bowie from the film.
 A second pressing the same year also included limited runs of green and lavender coloured vinyl.

 Promotion

 The soundtrack was advertised in music trade papers such as Billboard.
 Steve Barron produced promotional music videos for "Underground" and "As the World Falls Down".
 The music video for "Underground" features Bowie as a nightclub singer who stumbles upon the world of the Labyrinth, encountering many of the creatures seen in the film.
-The clip for "As the World Falls Down" integrates clips from the film, using them alongside black-and-white shots of Bowie performing the song in an elegant room.
+The video for "As the World Falls Down" integrates clips from the film, using them alongside black-and-white shots of Bowie performing the song in an elegant room accompanied by the character Hoggle.

 Though Bowie was not heavily involved in promoting Labyrinth, Jim Henson was nonetheless grateful that he had made the promotional music videos, saying, "I think it's the best thing he could have done for the film."
 Barron's videos for "As the World Falls Down" and "Underground" so impressed Henson that he recruited Barron to direct his television series The StoryTeller.